*See also- Modern Scholars on the Casualty Rates for Participants of the First Crusade

 “It is a reasonable calculation that in the two centuries from the first crusade to the fall of Acre (1291) there had perished, in the attempts to recover and hold the Holy Land, nine millions of human beings, at least half of them Christians.
 Misery and chronic pestilence had slain most; but the mere carnage had been stupendous.”
 John M. Robertson, A Short History of Christianity (1902), p.
 278.

-Many modern scholarly historians have, however, provided death or casualty estimates for individual crusades or battles of the crusades, which I plan to include in future in blog posts.
+Many modern scholarly historians have, however, provided death or casualty estimates for individual crusades or battles of the crusades.